 The Symposium is free and open to the public.
 For members of the Georgia Bar, it is an excellent and inexpensive opportunity to obtain CLE credit.
 The $65 registration fee covers five general CLE credits, parking, breakfast, lunch, and a reception after the event.
 The registration fee is waived for clerks and judges.

 Click here for the symposium schedule.

 Online registration is now closed.
-Registration by cash or check is also available the day of the symposium.
+Registration by cash or check is available the day of the symposium.

 Click here for parking information.